Massive Gravitons as Feebly Interacting Dark Matter Candidates

-In summary, in this letter we presented the effect of a chiral enhancement for the single graviton production in the early Universe.
+In summary, in this Letter we presented the effect of a chiral enhancement for the single production of a massive graviton in the early Universe.
 This enhancement is active below the EWSB scale and insensitive to the UV physics.
-Thanks to this novel effect, a generic massive graviton can play the role of a FIMP DM candidate for masses $M_G \sim $ a few MeV.
-Note that the mass range makes the spin-2 graviton an ideal warm DM particle, which is currently favoured by the small scale galaxy structure~\cite{Boylan_Kolchin_2011, Oman:2015xda}.
+Thanks to this novel effect, a generic massive graviton can play the role of a FIMP DM candidate for masses $M_G \lesssim $ a few MeV.
+Note that the mass range makes the spin-2 massive graviton an ideal sub-MeV DM particle, which is currently favored by the small scale galaxy structure~\cite{Boylan_Kolchin_2011, Oman:2015xda, Dvorkin:2020xga}.
 We have applied this new result to an extension of the Randall-Sundrum model with 3 branes.
 Depending on the radion mass, only the first two KK gravitons can be long-lived at a cosmological scale, while the higher modes and radion decay very effectively into DM.
 Note that the radion was considered as a DM candidate in~\cite{Kolb:2003mm}, but being difficult to account for a heavy relic density.
+We have also implicitly assumed that the pair production of massive gravitons is subdominant due to the gauge invariance of self-interactions.
 This is the first time that a light spin-2 mode, or a class of ``glueball" interpolated by the conserved energy-momentum tensor of the strong dynamics from AdS/CFT correspondence~\cite{Maldacena:1997re, Witten:1998qj, Gubser:1998bc}, is shown to be a feasible DM candidate.
-We illustrated that there exists a sizeable parameter space where the light gravitons can saturate the DM relic density, while escaping the stringent bounds on decaying DM from indirect detection and the CMB.
+We illustrated that there exists a sizable parameter space where the light massive gravitons can saturate the DM relic density, while escaping the stringent bounds on decaying DM from indirect detection and the CMB.